 Manually Ordered Lists

-As with the previous version, you have the option to apply a manual order to a list of issues.
-The vertical line to the left of the list indicates where this custom order begins and ends.
+Issues that are sorted in a custom order are represented by a vertical line to the left of the list.
+This line indicates where the custom order begins and ends.

 To modify the custom order: